openenclave/openenclave/new_platforms/vscode-extension/SetupDevice.md

 ## Device

 Once you have created an Azure IoT Hub Edge device, the next step is connecting that to a real device.
-In broad strokes, this amounts to putting the Azure IoT Edge runtime and agent on a device and connecting it to the Azure IoT Hub Edge device you creaed above.
+In broad strokes, this amounts to putting the Azure IoT Edge runtime and agent on a device and connecting it to the Azure IoT Hub Edge device you created above.
 Below are the steps for setting that up on an AArch64 or ARM32v7 device.

 ### AArch64